 Increasing Bowel Cancer Uptake in the African Community project

-Community African Network received funding from Healthier and Hackney through Hackney CVS for a project on bowel cancer awareness and uptake within the older African community in Hackney between May 2018 – April 2019 and funding from City and Hackney CCG for a project on bowel cancer awareness and uptake within the older African community in Hackney from May 2019 – April 2020.
+Community African Network received funding from Healthier and Hackney through Hackney CVS for a project on bowel cancer awareness and uptake within the older African community in Hackney between May 2018 – April 2019.
+The project has continued through follow-up funding from City and Hackney CCG from May 2019 – April 2020 and October 2021 – March 2023.

 Working with member organisations within CAN and steering group members, it was agreed to implement the project using 3 strands.
 Using trained local volunteers; CAN organised outdoor outreach sessions in public spaces such as markets, local libraries, hairdresser’s salon, barbing salons, churches, and mosques among others.
 CAN facilitated awareness raising sessions in community centres with targeted populations and sending volunteers to Hackney GP practices directly engaging patients who have not returned their bowel cancer screening kits.